kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/README.md

     -Majority of data is significantly out of date.

-    -Recent data is of very limited scope.
+    -Recent data is of very limited scope due to limitations on the use of the free version of the Twitter API connection.
 # Further Exploration:
 -Acquire a paid Twitter Developer subscription in order to gather much more recent data.